Skip to Main Content

 Film Editor Services

-A strong post-production sector in Warsaw featuring Platige Image and Fixafilm: connecting you with editors who shape raw footage into compelling stories.
+A strong post-prod sector in Warsaw featuring Platige Image and Fixafilm: connecting you with editors who shape raw \t\t\t\t\t\tfootage into compelling stories.

+Here is how this works in practice.
 A film editor assembles raw footage into a coherent, compelling narrative by selecting takes, shaping pacing, and structuring scenes.
 Poland's editing tradition is rooted in the renowned Łódź Film School and a cinematic heritage that produced masters like Andrzej Wajda and Krzysztof Kieślowski, whose editors pioneered techniques for weaving political subtext into narrative structure.

 Professional Editing Expertise